devloper-gazi/Decentralized-Knowledge-Guardian/README.md

 🚫 **Ethical Filtering**: Community-voted Merkle-tree blacklists to block prohibited content.
 🔍 **Named Data Access**: Request data by name (e.g., `/genomics/dataset-2023`).

+**It is currently under development.
+However, users who wish can download and write their own node servers and protocols for installation.**
 ---